devonfw/jump-the-queue/README.md

     To build Jump-the-queue front-end navigate to `jump-the-queue\angular` folder from command line and execute command `yarn install --force`.
     To launch jump-the-queue FE navigate to `jump-the-queue\angular` folder from command line and execute `yarn start`.
-	Alternatively, you can use npm if you face issues with yarn (build using `npm install` and launch using `npm start`).
+	Alternatively, you can use npm if you face issues with yarn (build using `npm install --force` and launch using `npm start`).

 5.  **Access the application.**